 Parish News and Prayer Opportunities

-Calendar Raffles are coming soon!
+2021 Calendar Raffles are here!
 Looking for a wonderful gift that has the potential to give all year long?
-Divine Mercy Calendar Raffles will soon be available with a chance to win each day of the 2021 year!
+Divine Mercy Calendar Raffles will be available with a chance to win each day of the 2021 year!
 Sales and distribution will be a bit different this year due to COVID.
-To avoid lingering and lines, calendar raffle tickets will be available after Masses and at the Parish and School Offices.
+To avoid lingering and lines, calendar raffle tickets will be available after Masses this weekend and at the Parish and School Offices.
 We encourage you to take your raffle home to fill out and then return it, along with your $20 payment, in the collection basket, by mail, using the drop slot at the parish office, or dropping it off at either the school or parish offices.
-Only 1,000 calendars are being printed.
-Stay tuned for more information on their coming release!
+With limited numbers being sold, your chances of winning are great!
+Be sure to get yours soon!

 Just a reminder that our Celebration of the Mass is only possible to the extent that everyone is doing their part to protect themselves and each other by following the health and safety guidelines.
 Thank you for wearing a mask and for keeping it on for the duration of the Mass to ensure a healthy worshipping environment for all.

 We continue to stream our 7:30 a.m.
 Sunday Mass for our homebound brothers and sisters.
 You are still an important part of our parish and we continue to pray with and for you.
 Masses are available for viewing anytime after they are streamed live on our Divine Mercy Facebook and YouTube channel.

 Please remember in prayer the family, friends, and souls of all the recently deceased of our parish, especially Patricia Wood.
 May she enjoy the fullness of life in the company of the risen Christ, and may those who mourn receive the gift of God’s peace in their time of grief.
 Eternal rest grant unto her, O Lord.
 And let perpetual light shine upon her.
 May her soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.